microsoft/typespec/packages/versioning/README.md

 ### `@removed`

-Sepcify which version an entity was removed.
+Specify which version an entity was removed.
 Take the enum version member.

 Version enum member **MUST** be from the version enum for the containing namespace.